sourcegraph/handbook/content/departments/tech-ops/tools/computer-setup.md

 ## Damaged computers

 If something has happened to your Sourcegraph device please contact #it-tech-ops and we can assist you in fixing your device, getting you a loaner while your device is getting fixed, or helping you send your device to be evaluated and repaired/replaced.
 All Sourcegraph computers should be purchased with Apple Care or some form of warranty.

-For repairs under warranty, a teammate can either send it to our partner, ComputerCare, to be fixed or else go to their local Apple store.
+For repairs under warranty in the US, a teammate can either send it to our partner, ComputerCare, to be fixed or else go to their local Apple store.
 For repairs not under warranty please contact  #it-tech-ops to have it sent to ComputerCare to be evaluated and repaired/replaced.

+For repairs outside of the US, a teammate should only go to an Apple store directly or a certified Apple repair center.

+All devices being sent for repair need to be wiped of all data, this should be done by Tech Ops through Workspace One prior to dropping the device off.

 ## Used computers

-If you have a device that you are having replaced, or you are leaving the company you can either:
+If you have a device that you are having refreshed after 2 years, or you are leaving the company you can either:

 1. participate in our [buyback program](../process/buyback.md), where we will transfer ownership to you.
 2. return it to Sourcegraph, through ComputerCare, to be repurposed or recycled.
 To return it to Sourcegraph, please contact #it-tech-ops to open a ticket for you, we with the following information: